Fabi0San/DuCalibrator/README.md

-# Delta Micro Calibrator
+# Delta Micro Calibrator "ΔµCalibrator"

-An OctoPrint Plugin for performing micro calibration in linear delta machines.
+## An OctoPrint Plugin for performing micro calibration in linear delta machines.

+Key features:
+* Automatic probing
-It calibrates up to 16 geometry parameters using least squares regression algorithm.
+* Calibrates up to 18 geometry parameters
+* 3D visualization of probed points and estimated points after proposed calibration

-It currently only supports Marlin firmware, other firmwares can be added with some community help.
+Currently, it only supports Marlin firmware, other firmwares can be added with some community help.

 ## Setup